 The simplest treatment is to 3D print a dental sleep mouth guard that is custom fit to help you breathe easier.
 While you may be tempted to use a sports guard or universal mouth guard, they may cause jaw pain or cause your teeth to shift to destructive and damaging positions if worn at night.

-Sometimes if you have obstructive sleep apnea, the best solution may be to use Invisalign clear aligners to straighten your teeth—which would leave much more room for your tongue to open your airway.
+Sometimes if you have obstructive sleep apnea, the best solution may be to use Invisalign clear braces to straighten your teeth—which would leave much more room for your tongue to open your airway.
 The additional benefit is that you will have a beautiful smile, and you will sleep better.

 The most modern solution is 3–4 short treatments with Nightlase.
 Nightlase is a non-surgical laser that tightens the muscles at the back of your throat, opening your airway to increase oxygen.